-The maximum load for a full-time graduate student is twelve (12) semester credit hours per semester (including sub-terms), six (6) semester credit hours each summer term, and six (6) semester credit hours each sub-term.
+The maximum load for a full-time graduate student is twelve (12) semester credit hours per semester (including sub-terms), six (6) semester credit hours each sub-term.
 Any semester credit hour load in excess of the maximum load must be approved by the Dean of the appropriate College.